 I am Miss Davey, the Year 4 class teacher.
 The children are also supported in their learning by Miss Shields.
 The children in Year 4 are fantastic learners.
 Explore our Class page to see some of the fantastic, exciting things we have done this year.
 You can also head over to our 'Curriculum' page to see more about what we are learning this year!

-PE is now taught on a Tuesday afternoon, where the children will be taking part in Rugby Tots sessions.
-Please ensure your child has a full PE kit in school on Tuesday afternoons.
+PE is now taught on a Wednesday afternoon, where the children will be taking part in Gymnastics sessions.
+Please ensure your child has a full PE kit in school on Wednesday afternoons.
 It is vital for health and safety reasons that the children have the correct PE kit.

 A positive work ethos makes all the difference to your child's learning, so your support from home is welcomed and encouraged.
 Reading is a very important aspect of learning, so we actively encourage children to read every night.
 It is important that your child has a book bag so they are able to take home their Reading Record and Reading book.
 Book bags can be purchased at the main office.

 Every Friday, homework will be given out and is to be handed in on Thursday the following week.
 The purpose of this homework is to review what the children have learnt during the week.
 The children will also be given weekly spellings to learn.